Tell Me Why (Supermode song)

 "Tell Me Why" is a song produced by Swedish DJs Steve Angello and Axwell (both later members of the trio Swedish House Mafia) under the name "Supermode" (originally called "Supermongo").
 The song interpolates two Bronski Beat songs from their album The Age of Consent.
-The music is sampled from the song "Smalltown Boy", and the lyrics are taken from the song "Why?".
+The music is sampled from the song "Smalltown Boy" and a majority of the lyrics are taken from it, though the lyrics for the chorus are taken from the song "Why?".
 The vocals are reconstructed and performed by Hal Ritson.